aneasystone/github-trending/README.md

 ## Python

+* 【2023-08-09】[IDEA-Research / DWPose](https://github.com/IDEA-Research/DWPose) - Official implementation of the paper "Effective Whole-body Pose Estimation with Two-stages Distillation"
+* 【2023-08-09】[xusenlinzy / api-for-open-llm](https://github.com/xusenlinzy/api-for-open-llm) - Openai style api for open large language models, using LLMs just as chatgpt!
+Support for LLaMA, LLaMA-2, BLOOM, Falcon, Baichuan, Qwen etc. 开源大模型的统一后端接口
+* 【2023-08-09】[OpenGenerativeAI / GenossGPT](https://github.com/OpenGenerativeAI/GenossGPT) - One API for all LLMs either Private or Public (Anthropic, Llama V2, GPT 3.5/4, Vertex, GPT4ALL, HuggingFace ...)🌈🐂Replace OpenAI GPT with any LLMs in your app with one line.
+* 【2023-08-09】[Gozargah / Marzban](https://github.com/Gozargah/Marzban) - Unified GUI Censorship Resistant Solution Powered by Xray
+* 【2023-08-09】[alibaba-damo-academy / FunASR](https://github.com/alibaba-damo-academy/FunASR) - A Fundamental End-to-End Speech Recognition Toolkit
+* 【2023-08-09】[mealie-recipes / mealie](https://github.com/mealie-recipes/mealie) - Mealie is a self hosted recipe manager and meal planner with a RestAPI backend and a reactive frontend application built in Vue for a pleasant user experience for the whole family.
+Easily add recipes into your database by providing the url and mealie will automatically import the relevant data or add a family recipe with the UI editor
+* 【2023-08-09】[liucongg / ChatGLM-Finetuning](https://github.com/liucongg/ChatGLM-Finetuning) - 基于ChatGLM-6B、ChatGLM2-6B模型，进行下游具体任务微调，涉及Freeze、Lora、P-tuning、全参微调等
 * 【2023-08-08】[MeetKai / functionary](https://github.com/MeetKai/functionary) - Chat language model that can interpret and execute functions/plugins
 * 【2023-08-08】[BishopFox / CVE-2023-3519](https://github.com/BishopFox/CVE-2023-3519) - RCE exploit for CVE-2023-3519
 * 【2023-08-08】[YiVal / YiVal](https://github.com/YiVal/YiVal) - AI evaluation tool for streamlined and comprehensive comparison of prompts, models, and parameters across various modalities